Egypt & Jordan: A Tale of Two Civilizations

 Notes

-◆ Please note that visits to the National Museum of Egyptian Civilization (home of the Royal Mummies such as Ramses II, Queen Hapshepsut and Thutmose III) and/or the GEM - Grand Egyptian Museum (opening dates yet to be announced) can be arranged as optional tours.
+• Please note that visits to the National Museum of Egyptian Civilization (home of the Royal Mummies such as Ramses II, Queen Hapshepsut and Thutmose III) can be arranged as an optional tour.

 Inclusions